ryanmasondavies/Bindings/README.md

 Bindings is an iOS library inspired by Cocoa Bindings.

 A binding defines a connection between a value on one object – the _source_ – and a value on another object: the _destination_.
-The destination's value will be updated whenever the source's changes.

 This pattern can simplify view controllers by entirely removing the need for glue code - code which updates views from the model or vice versa.
 It can also be used at the model layer to enforce relationships.

+Cocoa informs a client of value changes using different methods: KVO, target-action, notifications, and delegation.
+For this reason, a binding is made up of multiple _triggers_, where a trigger responds to any one of these methods.

 The code for a simple binding might look like this: